 Sentence: In addition to increasing her skills at managing her finances, P.A.C.E. helped Lien realize the importance of taking care of her health

 As the seventh of eight children, I am used to taking the backseat in life.
 My parents did not have a lot of money, and only my brothers had the opportunity for higher education.
 Who would have thought that at the age of 43, after having two adult children, I would be offered the chance to learn again?
-I didn’t know much about what PACE was, but I jumped at the opportunity right away.
+I didn’t know much about what P.A.C.E. was, but I jumped at the opportunity right away.
 During the program, I learned how to manage my finances better and prioritize my spending.
 I used to get frustrated because no matter how hard I worked, there never seemed to be enough money for the family.
 But now I know that how we manage our expenses really makes a difference.
 Like any parent, I would really love to give my children the best education possible.
-I think it’s important to be well educated – I only learned about the importance of keeping myself healthy when I participated in PACE.
+I think it’s important to be well educated – I only learned about the importance of keeping myself healthy when I participated in P.A.C.E.
 I am proud of the knowledge I now have.
 My husband and children keep telling me what a good wife and mother I am, and that makes me really happy.

 Note: